 Ingredients

-- 4 ears corn about 3 cups
+- 4 ears fresh sweet corn (about 3 cups - or frozen or canned corn, see note)

 - 1 cup lima beans